konradlb/simple-blog/README.md

 cd simple-blog
 ```

-2. Paste your Firebase api keys into .env.template and change it name into .env
+2. Paste your Firebase api keys into .env.template and change filename into .env

 ```
 REACT_APP_apiKey= "..."